yuqiii-wang/KnowledgeNotes/network/blockchain/blockchain.md

 The public key is derived from the private key using ECDSA.

 The private key creates a signature.
 The public key verifies the signature.

+## MultiSig Wallet

+Multi-signature wallets are a type of cryptocurrency wallet that requires **multiple keys** to unlock funds or approve transactions.